jinka/Pig-Dice/README.md

 # BDD

-Pig Dice App is a game application:
+Pig Dice App is a game application that allows two players to play Pig Dice game.
-a.
-Gather all possibilities that dice output.
-b.
-Check if current side is 1 to switch the player.
-c.
-Cancel current score if the player get zero.
-d.
-Save current score if current player hold.
+Specification of the Pig Dice:
+Behavior:
+1. Two players register their names.
+2. Player one click CLICK ME TO START NEW GAME Button to start the game.
+3. Player one clicks the Roll button and gets number between 1-6.
+If he gets other than 1 is added his score.
+4. Player 2 also does like player one.

 # Technologies Used